Jooho/isv-cli/docs/must-gather/script-structure.md

 # Must Gather Structure

-This show you how the must gather structure looks like and also output as well.
+This shows you how the must gather structure looks like and also output as well.
-**must-gather feature is still in heavy develpment so this doc might not be synced up to the latest.**
+**must-gather feature is still in heavy development so this doc might not be synced up to the latest.**

 ## Script Structure

 - (F)Dockerfile [ex1](https://github.com/openshift/ocs-operator/blob/master/must-gather/Dockerfile), [ex2](https://github.com/openshift/local-storage-operator/Dockerfile.mustgather.rhel7)
 - (F)Makefile [ex1](https://github.com/openshift/local-storage-operator/Makefile)